This page will attempt to showcase the histories of New Jersey FM Radio stations,

 WBGO is a key source of jazz programming for NPR.

-The calls, WBGO, originally stood for something else when they were first assigned, but later became the initials for 1978 founder Bob G. Ottenhoff.
+The calls, WBGO, later became the initials for 1978 founder Bob G. Ottenhoff.

-(Thanks to Doug Douglass, Phil Galasso, Scott "Tilde" McCleary & Walt Santner for this information)
+(Thanks to Doug Douglass, Phil Galasso, Scott "Tilde" McCleary, Walt Santner & Ben Torre, Jr. for this information)

 WNJP - 88.5 FM, Sussex